adeel26in/pkgsite-mcp/README.md

 /v1beta/vulns/{path}
 ```

-All requests are executed using httpx with a 15-second timeout.
+All requests use httpx with a 15-second timeout.

 ## Project Structure

 ```
-main.py
+server.py
 MCP server with all tool definitions
 ```

+* * *

 ## Requirements